Optimizing the E-Commerce User Experience

 - Hosted shopping carts – Hosted by a third-party vendor responsible for software maintenance, backups, and feature enhancements.
 Hosted shopping carts typically represent a less expensive solution; however, they may create a less desirable end user experience, as the shopper is usually redirected to a third-party site to complete the transaction.

-- Licensed shopping carts – This alternative shopping card optionallows retailers to customize the cart functionality to fit their needs and integrate with third-party software.
+- Licensed shopping carts – This alternative shopping cart option allows retailers to customize the cart functionality to fit their needs and integrate with third-party software.
 Licensed shopping carts are typically more expensive than their hosted counterparts and are more complex to manage, which means you will need a reliable technical resource on standby.

 The Bottom Line: Shopping carts are best for facilitating e-commerce transactions of multiple products, or in cases where retailers offer an extensive catalog of offerings.